Vince Cable: Economics career

-After leaving Cambridge, from 1966–68, Cable worked as a Finance Officer in the Kenya Treasury.
+After leaving Cambridge, from 1966 to 1968, Cable worked as a Finance Officer in the Kenya Treasury.
 Then, while lecturing at Glasgow on international economics, under Professor Alec Nove, he conducted research on economic integration working on the newly formed Central American Common Market.
 He was then seconded to the Diplomatic Service as a 1st Secretary working under Hugh Carless in the Latin American Department of the Foreign Office including a period attached to the CBI responsible for trade missions to South America.

 He then directed research at the Overseas Development Institute working mainly on trade policy and economic development in India writing Protectionism and Industrial Decline, The Commerce of Culture and on EU trade policy.
 During this period, he served as Special Adviser to John Smith when the latter was Trade Secretary; a consultant to the World Bank on trade policy, working with Bela Balassa and Helen Hughes; and India author for the Economist Intelligence Unit.

 He went to work, in 1983, as Special Adviser to the Commonwealth Secretary General, Shridath 'Sonny' Ramphal.
 He oversaw the work of expert groups on debt and on climate change and work on international capital markets leading to the establishment of the Commonwealth Equity Fund.
 He published, with B. Persaud, Developing with Foreign Investment.

 Cable served in an official capacity at the Commonwealth Heads of Government Meeting of 1983 in Delhi, witnessing "private sessions at first hand" involving Indira Gandhi, then-Prime Minister Margaret Thatcher, Lee Kuan Yew, and Bob Hawke among others.
 He was also present at the summits of 1985, 1987, and 1989.
 In the same period, he contributed to the Brandt Commission, the Palme Commission, and the UN's Brundtland Commission.